casper-network/casper-node/README.md

 # casper-node

-Reference client for the Casper Blockchain Protocol.
+Reference node for the Casper Blockchain Protocol.

 ## Casper Blockchain